ombulabs/blog/_posts/2016-11-18-present-vs-any-vs-exists.markdown

 When working on a Rails project, you may have seen `present?` calls on ActiveRecord relationships.
-This might feel natural, mostly because `present?` exists on all objects [via ActiveSupport](http://guides.rubyonrails.org/active_support_core_extensions.html#blank-questionmark-and-present-questionmark), so you expect the relationship to respond to it, but it's actually not a very good thing to do.
-If all we want to do is check if a scope exists in our database, there are better ways than using `present?`.
+This might feel natural, mostly because `present?` exists on all objects [via ActiveSupport](http://guides.rubyonrails.org/active_support_core_extensions.html#blank-questionmark-and-present-questionmark), so you expect the relationship to respond to it, but it's actually not a very good idea.
+If all we want to do is check if the scope returns any results from the database, there are better ways than using `present?`.
+This method is slow because:
-The reason for this is the following:

 ```ruby
 irb(main):003:0> Project.find(57).tasks.where.not(deleted_at: nil).present?